-B. Policies and Due Diligence processes that address risk of Forced Labour and Child Labour New Supplier Code of Conduct
+B. Policies and Due Diligence processes that address risk of Forced Labour and Child Labour

+New Supplier Code of Conduct

-In the Reporting Period, OLG drafted a new Supplier Code of Conduct which was internally approved on March 25, 2024, was translated into French, and both language portions published on April 26, 2024.
+In the Reporting Period, OLG published it's Supplier Code of Conduct in both official languages on April 26, 2024.
 OLG's PO T&C's were also updated on April 26, 2024 to include the appropriate references.